ajsanderson2222-maker/openfoam-axi-stator/README.md

 ## Geometry and Mesh

 The geometry is a single stator passage from a multi-stage axial turbine.
-The mesh was generated externally in ADS WAND and exported as CGNS (`Axial_Comp.cgns`), then converted to OpenFOAM polyMesh format using the included Python converter `cgns_to_foam.py`.
+The mesh was generated externally and exported as CGNS (`Axial_Comp.cgns`), then converted to OpenFOAM polyMesh format using the included Python converter `cgns_to_foam.py`.